icirova/hotel-lovecky-zamecek/Readme.md

 This project uses GitHub Actions for continuous integration and deployment:
 1. Builds and tests the JavaScript application
 2. Extracts metadata for Docker image (tags, labels)
-3. Builds and pushes a Docker image to Docker Hub with appropriate tags and labels
+3. Builds and pushes multi-architecture Docker images (AMD64 and ARM64) to Docker Hub with appropriate tags and labels

 The Docker image is tagged with:
 - `latest` - Always available